apache/kylin/website/_docs/howto/howto_backup_metadata.md

 {% endhighlight %}

 ## Restore metadata selectively (Recommended)
 If only changes a couple of metadata files, the administrator can just pick these files to restore, without having to cover all the metadata.
-Compared to the full recovery, this approach is more efficient, more safe, so it is recommended.
+Compared to the full recovery, this approach is more efficient, safer, so it is recommended.

 Create a new empty directory, and then create subdirectories in it according to the location of the metadata files to restore; for example, to restore a Cube instance, you should create a "cube" subdirectory：